 With that in mind.
-We would advise doing as few group shots as possible as the less time stood round wondering why you can’t find Uncle Bob and the more time celebrating the better.
-Also will be at your wedding until late in the evening, so there will be plenty of time to grab more informal shots of you with friends/family when everyone is relaxed and having fun later on, or any of your guests can just tap us on the shoulder and ask for a picture!
+I would advise doing as few group shots as possible as the less time stood round wondering why you can’t find Uncle Bob and the more time celebrating the better.
+Also I will be at your wedding until late in the evening, so there will be plenty of time to grab more informal shots of you with friends/family when everyone is relaxed and having fun later on, or any of your guests can just tap me on the shoulder and ask for a picture!
 All images from the day will be available for all the guests to download or buy prints after the day.

 Top tip - ignore us!

 The key to me style of photography (documentary) is knowing I am there but learning to ignore me!
 If you find yourself looking at me, look away!
 It may feel strange at first, but as the hours pass you’ll forget the clicks.
 I take a different approach during portrait sessions and will direct you a little more.
 But even then its really about you being yourselves and capturing your personalities.
 The shots have to reflect who you are, that way they will be meaningful to you and those close to you!